Netcracker/DRNavigator/documentation/Architecture.md

 # Monitoring

 Metrics can be checked by running `site-manager` and using the `/metrics` endpoint.
-The output has prometheus specific format and is intended for an external monitoring system.
+The output has Prometheus specific format and is intended for an external monitoring system.

 ```
 curl   --silent \